vvanhee/Google-Local-Search-iOS/README.markdown

 # Google-Local-Search-iOS

 Some iOS (Objective-C) classes for implementing [Google's Local Search API JSON interface][GoogleLocalSearchAPI], particularly for use in iPhone / iPad apps.
+This allows you to find businesses / other locations by name or address using Google's Local Search API JSON interface (in Objective C, for iPhone SDK).
+This interface also allows geocoding any address (so it works as a forward geocoder).
+The iOS SDK only includes reverse geocoding, so this is potentially a very useful class.

+Note that this API has been unfortunately deprecated by Google in late 2010, so it will stop working around late 2013.

+A brief overview of this class is also available on the [Tot a Go Go iPhone App Blog][TAGGBlogPost].

 ## Usage